SJTU-ViSYS/M2DGR/README.md

 ### ROS drivers for UVC cameras
 We write a ROS driver for UVC cameras to record our thermal-infrared image.
 [UVC ROS driver](https://github.com/sjtuyinjie/toolkit/tree/main/thermal_ws/src)

-## FUTURE PLANS
-In the future, we plan to update and extend our project from time to time, striving to build a comprehensive SLAM benchmark similar to the KITTI dataset for ground robots.

 ## ACKNOWLEGEMENT